Mike26372/ev-dashboard/README.md

 ### API Setup

 In another terminal window from the same directory, run `npm run start-server`.
-This will launch a mock server at `http://localhost:3001` to provide input data for trips and vehicle data.
+This will launch a mock server at `http://localhost:3001` to provide input data for trips and vehicle selection.